rchakode/kube-opex-analytics/README.md

 * `koa_namespace_daily_usage` exposes for each namespace and for the ongoing day, its current resource usage for both CPU and memory.
 * `koa_namespace_monthly_usage` exposes for each namespace and for the ongoing month, its current resource usage for both CPU and memory.

-The Prometheus scrapping job can be configured like below (adapt the target URL if needed).
-A scrapping interval less than 5 minutes (i.e. `300s`) is useless as Kubernetes Opex Analytics would not generate any new metrics in the meantime.
+The Prometheus scraping job can be configured like below (adapt the target URL if needed).
+A scraping interval less than 5 minutes (i.e. `300s`) is useless as Kubernetes Opex Analytics would not generate any new metrics in the meantime.

 ```
 scrape_configs: